Vicente López 1661 Pasaje del Correo Recoleta, Buenos Aires C1018ABA Argentina

 Some reviews may have been translated by Google Translate

-The environment is industrial style, the taste is sloppy and the service is good.
-As a person who has lived in the local area for 10 years, the same level or a higher level is described.
-I personally recommend chlia, but unfortunately it is closed.
+The environment is industrial style, the taste is so-so for this price, the service is good.
+As a local who has lived in the local area for 10 years, I personally recommend Chlia, which is of the same level or higher.
+It's a pity that it has been closed.

-The open kitchen in Buenos Aires, Argentina (Latin America's 50 best restaurants) is arranged like a laboratory, offering 16 molecular cuisines, including using liquid nitrogen and foam, and highlights include scallop clouds and chicory with eggplant and lime ash.
+Aramburu, Buenos Aires, Argentina (Latin America's 50 Best Restaurants) With an open kitchen set up like a laboratory, it offers 16 courses of molecular gastronomy, including the use of liquid nitrogen and foam; highlights include scallop clouds and Jerusalem artichoke chips with eggplant and lime ash.

-Aramburu Resto Argentine cuisine molecular cuisine, Argentine cuisine should be the feeling of barbecue, big meat, coarse vegetables, I didn't expect to have a lesson when I came, with local 🍷, good food
+Aramburu Resto Argentinian molecular cuisine.
+In my impression, Argentinian cuisine should be the feeling of barbecue, big meat and rough dishes.
+I didn't expect to learn a lesson as soon as I came.
+It is delicious with the local 🍷.

-Second time here and had another great meal!
-Obviously you need to adjust your rhythm and if you don’t have your own rhythm then you end up feeling boring and boring.
-The food here is amazing and the subtle beauty of the taste is amazing.
-We couldn't eat seafood as soon as we got here, but they were friendly enough to provide us with a gluten-free meal.
+Second visit and another great meal!
+Obviously you need to pace yourself and if you don't then you end up being bored and tired.
+The food was amazing and the subtleties of taste were amazing.
+We couldn't have seafood once we got here but they were kind enough to provide us with a gluten free option.